Signed in as:

 filler@godaddy.com

 The Speech-to-Print approach (S2P) is also known as Linguistic Phonics (LP), or Structured Linguistic Literacy (SLL).
 While Linguistic Phonics or Structured Linguistic Literacy share many basic principles of Structured Literacy, they differ in delivery of instruction.
-It is an approach that teaches sounds in words are represented by print (letters).
+The Speech-to-Print approach begins with spoken language.
+It teaches sounds in words are represented by print (letters).

-This approach was influenced by the works of cognitive psychologist, Diane McGuinness.
+The Speech-to-Print approach is supported by years of brain and reading research, especially influenced by the works of cognitive psychologist, Diane McGuinness.
 Her work led to the creation of several programs.
-Some of these programs has been around for at least 20 years.
-A few examples of programs using this approach include Phono-Graphix, Sounds-Write, Reading Simplified, and EBLI.
+Many of these programs have been in use for over two decades.
+A few examples of popular programs using this approach include Phono-Graphix, Sounds-Write, Reading Simplified, and EBLI.

 There are 4 essential concepts:

-1. The individual sounds in words are represented by symbols on the page from left to right;
+1. The individual sounds in words are represented by symbols.

-3. A sound can be spelled in multiple ways; and
+3. A sound can be spelled in multiple ways.

 4. One spelling can represent multiple sounds.